Running Coupling for Holographic QCD with Heavy and Light Quarks: Isotropic case: Preliminary

-Using the same procedure that we described in subsection \ref{phaseLQ}, the phase structure of heavy quarks model as 2D $(\mu,z_h)$-plane is plotted in Fig. \ref{Fig:HQphase-colors-Е} with different domains of phases, i.e. hadronic, quarkyonic and QGP in correspondence with brown, green and blue regions, respectively.
-The solid thick blue lines in Fig. \ref{Fig:HQphase-colors-Е} correspond to the confinement/deconfinement phase transition in Fig. \ref{Fig:Ph-TmuHQ} obtained via Wilson loop calculations \cite{Yang:2015aia,Arefeva:2023jjh}.
-The solid thick magenta lines in Fig. \ref{Fig:HQphase-colors-Е} correspond to the 1-st order phase transition in Fig. \ref{Fig:Ph-TmuHQ} obtained via free energy calculations \cite{Yang:2015aia,Arefeva:2023jjh} and the solid thick red line corresponds to the second horizon where $T=0$.
+Using the same procedure that we described in SubSect.\,\ref{phaseLQ}, the phase structure of heavy quarks model as 2D $(\mu,z_h)$-plane is plotted in Fig.\,\ref{Fig:HQphase-colors-Е} with different domains of phases, i.e. hadronic, quarkyonic and QGP in correspondence with brown, green and blue regions, respectively.
+The solid thick blue lines in Fig.\,\ref{Fig:HQphase-colors-Е} correspond to the confinement/deconfinement phase transition in Fig.\,\ref{Fig:Ph-TmuHQ} obtained via Wilson loop calculations \cite{Yang:2015aia,Arefeva:2023jjh}.
+The solid thick magenta lines in Fig.\,\ref{Fig:HQphase-colors-Е} correspond to the 1st order phase transition in Fig.\,\ref{Fig:Ph-TmuHQ} obtained via free energy calculations \cite{Yang:2015aia,Arefeva:2023jjh} and the solid thick red line corresponds to the second horizon where $T=0$.
 All these lines have been obtained via approximation procedure.
-For $0<\mu<0.694$ when we change the temperature in Fig. \ref{Fig:HQphase-colors-Е} there is a jump between hadronic and quarkyonic phases that represents the 1-st order phase transition, while there is the confinement/deconfinement phase transition between quarkyonic and QGP phases without any jump.
+For $0<\mu<0.694$ when we change the temperature in Fig.\,\ref{Fig:HQphase-colors-Е} there is a jump between hadronic and quarkyonic phases that represents the 1st order phase transition, while there is the confinement/deconfinement phase transition between quarkyonic and QGP phases without any jump.
 Also, for $0.694<\mu<1.181$ there is a confinement/deconfinement phase transition between hadronic and QGP without any jump.
 The temperature is shown by black solid lines indicated in yellow squares.
-The intersection of the confinement/deconfinement and 1-st order phase transition lines is denoted by the blue stars.
-The magenta star indicates CEP that is the end of the first-order phase transition.
+The intersection of the confinement/deconfinement and 1st order phase transition lines is denoted by the blue stars.
+The magenta star indicates CEP that is the end of the 1st order phase transition.

-To have a better intuition the 3D phase structure $(\mu, z_h, T)$ of heavy quarks model is depicted in Fig. \ref{Fig:PhH}A. The density plot with contours of the horizon $z_h(\mu,T)$ for heavy quarks model is depicted in Fig. \ref{Fig:PhH}B. Each contour corresponds to fixed value of $z_h$.
-This complementary plot describes the phase structure of the heavy quarks model as a contour plot for $z_h$ and completes Fig. \ref{Fig:HQphase-colors-Е} and Fig. \ref{Fig:PhH}A.
+To have a better intuition the 3D phase structure $(\mu, z_h, T)$ of heavy quarks model is depicted in Fig.\,\ref{Fig:PhH}A. The density plot with contours of the horizon $z_h(\mu,T)$ for heavy quarks model is depicted in Fig.\,\ref{Fig:PhH}B and more contours in hadronic region in Fig.\,\ref{Fig:PhH}C .
+Each contour corresponds to fixed value of $z_h$.
+This complementary plot describes the phase structure of the heavy quarks model as a contour plot for $z_h$ and completes Fig.\,\ref{Fig:HQphase-colors-Е} and Fig.\,\ref{Fig:PhH}A. Also, the contours in Fig.\,\ref{Fig:PhH}C show that $z_h$ in the hadronic phase depends mainly on $\mu$ and does not essentially depend on $T$.